Lake-Tuggeranong-College/Holocron/_Networking and Cybersecurity/2 - Network Administration and Security/_projects/SCARIF/Project Overview.md

 ### System Architecture

-1. **Data Acquisition:** The Arduino reads digital or analogue signals from connected sensors.
+1. **Data Acquisition:** The HUZZAH32 reads digital or analogue signals from connected sensors.

-2. **The Uplink:** The Arduino publishes this data as an MQTT message to a specific topic on the dockerised broker.
+2. **The Uplink:** The HUZZAH32 publishes this data as an MQTT message to a specific topic on the dockerised broker.

 3. **Containerised Processing:** The **Docker Network** facilitates secure, private communication between the MQTT broker, the unified Python engine, the PHP engine, and the MariaDB instance.

 4. **Data Persistence:** The Python Integration Engine receives the incoming telemetry and commits it directly to the database archive.

 5. **State Synchronisation:** The same Python container monitors the MariaDB binary logs.
 Upon detecting changes to device states or settings in the database (modified via the PHP dashboard), it publishes the updated values back to the MQTT broker to ensure the hardware remains in sync.

-6. **Telemetry Feedback Loop:** The Arduino, subscribed to a command topic on the broker, receives updated instructions (e.g. "Switch on LED" or "Adjust sensor threshold") and executes them immediately.
+6. **Telemetry Feedback Loop:** The HUZZAH32, subscribed to a command topic on the broker, receives updated instructions (e.g. "Switch on LED" or "Adjust sensor threshold") and executes them immediately.

 ### Cyber & Networking Security Features

-To ensure the **D.A.R.T.H.** system remains impenetrable from Rebel interference, the project focuses on:
+To ensure the **S.C.A.R.I.F.** system remains impenetrable from Rebel interference, the project focuses on:

 - **Container Isolation:** Using Docker to isolate the database from the public internet, allowing access only through the internal backend services.

 - **Sanitisation:** Strict prevention of SQL injection and Cross-Site Scripting (XSS) within the PHP and Python logic.

 - **Security Auditing & Monitoring:** Active monitoring of all system traffic and application logic using **Burp Suite** and other professional cyber security tools to identify and mitigate vulnerabilities.

 - **Vulnerability Analysis:** Ongoing assessment of the MQTT broker and web interface to ensure the "Empire's" data remains confidential and integral.

 ### Expected Outcome